-15 Granta Religious Education and Collective Worship
+15 Granta Religious Education and Collective Worship and Relationships and Sex Education; rights to withdraw.

-In accordance with the National and Cambridge LEA Guidance religious education forms an integral part of our curriculum.
+In accordance with National and Cambridge LEA guidance, Religious Education and Relationship and Sex education both separately form an integral part of our curriculum.

 We aim to create a positive school ethos where each individual pupil and member of staff feels valued and respected.
-Consideration and respect for each other's religion or beliefs is key.
+Consideration and respect for each other's religion, beliefs, relationship choices and personal identities is key.